rolspace/blazor-football-scoreboard/README.md

 ### Application configuration

-The Compose file expects an *app.env* file at the root of the repository, with the secrets required to run the Football.Api and Football.Worker applications:
+The Compose file expects a file with the name *.env.app* at the root of the repository, with the secrets required to run the Football.Api and Football.Worker applications:

 - ASPNETCORE_Kestrel__Certificates__Default__Password: password for the certificates
 - MYSQLCONNSTR_FootballDbConnection: MySQL database connection string